How the Global-Plugin-Execution service template works

 If you have more than one ServiceNav Box, the script should be deployed across all your ServiceNav Boxes.

-Copy your file into the ServiceNav Box folder:
+Copy your file into the ServiceNav Box directory:

 Assign execution and ownership permissions using the command lines: